 Health Law Committee

 Adam Lewis is the convenor of the Health Law Committee.
 Adam is a Wellington-based barrister whose primary area of practice since 1993 has been personal injuries and health law.
-He has been a legal adviser to multi-national health practitioner indemnity organisations and insurers in United Kingdom and New Zealand.
+He has been a legal adviser to multi-national health practitioner indemnity organisations and insurers in United Kingdom and New Zealand, as well as advising a number of health regulatory authorities.
 Adam is the co-author of Laws of New Zealand reissue of the Coroners title (2012).

 - Dr Jonathan Coates

 - Dr Fiona McCrimmon

 In the past 18 months, the committee has contributed to NZLS submissions on the Health Practitioners Competence Assurance Amendment Bill, the Ministry of Health’s draft National Ethical Standards for Health & Disability Research, and the End of Life Choice Bill.

 Appointments are made to this committee biennially.
 If you have a passion for law reform, skills, interest and expertise in health law and the time and energy to commit, then get involved.

 Membership of this committee allows you to play an important role in health law reform and is an excellent basis for professional development as well as collegiality and networking.

 Applications are currently open for the 2019 appointment round.
 Appointments are for a two-year term starting September 2019.